 When there is a dispute about the expert’s receipt of confidential information, courts ask whether it was reasonable for the adverse party to believe that it had entered into a confidential relationship with the expert.
 If so, they examine the evidence to decide whether confidential information was actually shared with the expert.

 Lawyers need to balance the risk of conflict against the reality that hiring an expert who was once retained by the opposing party may be advantageous.
 An expert’s willingness to work for both sides might be seen as evidence of the expert’s impartiality.
-Of course, it might also be seen as evidence that the expert is a “hired gun,” but that is a challenge facing every expert in every case.
+Of course, it might also be seen as evidence that the expert is a “hired gun,” but that is a challenge facing every retained expert in every case.

 When an expert has worked for the adverse party, lawyers nevertheless need to be wary.
 There is always a risk that the opposing party will claim that it shared confidential information with the expert.
 A lawyer will need to explore the expert’s relationship with the opposing party in detail and will need to assess the risk that the expert might be disqualified.
 If that risk is significant, the lawyer should consider whether conflict-free experts with similar qualifications are available.